 NO!
 Students may drop courses with full refund only during the designated Add/Drop period.
 After that, students may withdraw, with no refund, until a particular point in each semester.
 This is called the “last day to withdraw” and is different for each semester.
 After this date, students must stay in the course and are issued the grade they have earned.

 Diplomas are mailed approximately one month after the traditional semester ends.
-If your address will be different after graduation, please be sure to update your permanent address information on BannerWeb before the mailing dates below.
-Toronto and Vancouver diplomas are mailed to the campus site via UPS mail.
+If your address will be different after graduation, please be sure to update your permanent address information on BannerWeb.
+Also be sure to monitor your LTU email account for correspondence from the Graduation Team regarding degree posting and diploma availability dates specific to your term of graduation.

 Unofficial transcripts are available to most students and alumni online, via BannerWeb.
 In cases where the unofficial transcript is not available on BannerWeb it is likely that there is a hold on the account.